Janldeboer/macOS-Ambient-Lighting/README.md

 Linear Correction and Saturation can freely be combined.
 4. Setup the Light Output: So far only Serial Output is supoorted.
 Port and Baud Rate can be selected an the port needs to be opened in order to start the communication.
 Controlling devices via URL-Request to be added soon.
 <img src="https://user-images.githubusercontent.com/44832123/132138800-97830f5e-4078-4697-b3c4-60ade24d16be.png" alt="drawing" width="300"/>

-# Color Correction

-Color correction is currently not available, but will soon be added again with GUI support.